meenulekha/tp/docs/DeveloperGuide.md

 The `LinkCommandParser` class is responsible for parsing the user input and creating instance of `LinkCommand`.
 The parser extracts the indexes of the contacts to be exported from the user input.
 The parser uses `split()` method to split the user input into each `String`.
-The parser then uses `ParserUtil.parseIndex()` to parse all those `String` values into a `Index` objects.
+The parser then uses `ParserUtil#parseIndex(String)` to parse all those `String` values into a `Index` objects.
 The objects are stored in a `List<Index>`.
 The parser then creates a `LinkCommand` object with the `List<Index>` and returns it.
 If the user input is invalid, the parser throws a `ParseException`.
 The parser method ensures that there are no duplicate indexes and that the indexes are within the range of the contact list.

 The `LinkCommand` class is responsible for executing the link command.
-The class uses the `Model.getFilteredPersonList()` to get the list of contacts. `FileUtil.createCsvFile()` is then used to create the CSV file with the given path and the header.
-The class then iterates through the list of indexes and writes the details of the contacts to the CSV file through `FileUtil.writeToCsvFile()`.
+The class uses the `Model#getFilteredPersonList()`to get the list of contacts.
+`FileUtil#createCsvFile(Path, String)` is then used to create the CSV file with the given path and the header.
+The fixed Path and header are passed to the method.
+Then it iterates through the list of indexes and writes the details of the contacts to the CSV file through `FileUtil#appendToFile(Path, String)`.
 The class then returns a `CommandResult` with the success message.
 User can then find the CSV file in the `selectedPeople` folder.

 The activity diagram below illustrates the flow of the `link` command.